brxce/Gauntlet/issues.md

 ##Known but accepted features
 > tank sometimes spawns close to/on survivors (because z_safe_spawn_range 0 is being used to allow SI to spawn closer)
 > using admin privileges to force a campaign change will cause bonus score to carryover to new campaign
+> finales not broken, but panic events are; unfortunately, using a custom vscript overrides a map's panic event vscripts

 ##Bugs
 > sometimes survivors do not take damage